 Reconstructive Breast Surgery

 Reconstructive surgery can enhance your physical and emotional healing after surgery, helping restore your sense of well-being and femininity.
-Whether your treatment requires full mastectomy or lumpectomy, there are a range of options, including traditional breast implants and oncoplastic surgery.
+Whether your treatment requires total mastectomy or lumpectomy, there are various options, including traditional breast implants and oncoplastic surgery.

-Oncoplastic surgery is the combination of cancer and reconstructive surgeries into a single procedure.
-During this one-time surgery, cancerous tissue is removed and the remaining tissue is sculpted to create a natural appearance.
+Oncoplastic surgery combines cancer and reconstructive surgeries into a single procedure.
+During this one-time surgery, cancerous tissue is removed, and the remaining tissue is sculpted to create a natural appearance.
 Your surgeon may also reshape your healthy breast to ensure your breasts are symmetrical.

 Oncoplastic surgery is performed before any radiation treatments; this helps you avoid wound healing complications that can occur after radiation.